About Us

 Zeynep Portway is the Executive Director for the Samaritan Resource Center (SRC) since June of 2020.
 She is responsible for providing leadership in creating the organization’s consistent achievement of its mission and financial objectives.

-Diana Geremi
+Diana Geremia

 Director of Operations